surniaulula/wpsso/readme.txt

 		* wpsso_get_term_mod( $term_id )
 		* wpsso_get_user_mod( $user_id )
 	* Renamed the WpssoWebpage class to WpssoPage, and renamed the Wpsso $webpage variable to $page ($webpage is now a reference to $page for backwards compatibility).
-	* Moved shortcode instantiation from WpssoPage to the Wpsso class.
+	* Moved shortcode instantiation from the WpssoPage class to Wpsso, and moved the WpssoPage $shortcode variable to Wpsso $sc.
-	* Moved the NgfbPage $shortcode variable to Ngfb $sc.
+	* Added a SucomForm get_post_type_checkboxes() method to create a checkbox list for public post types.

 **Version 3.40.6-1 (2017/03/25)**